Thanks be to God that we have re-achieved Level 1!

 Let’s stay vigilant

 While you don’t need to record your name when you come to church, you are still encouraged to keep a diary of your own personal movements including using the NZ COVID Tracer app.
-However, the poster displaying the QR code has been hard to get hold of and the Diocese is still working on that, sorry.

 Thanks be to God for this national achievement!
 Thank you for all you have been doing in your churches so that we have been part of the team of 5 million.